ramzi-omari/AirbnbClone-React/airbnbclonereact/README.md

 - middle container with `flex 1` to get all the space available & it have two child :
   - search box and search icon
 - 3rd container have 4 child (a text and 3 icons)

+### Banner / Search

+we use **react date range library** to create a beautifull callendar :

+- npm i react-date-range
+- npm i date-fns